frckbrice/Task-management-frontend/README.md

 # Project Overview
 Name: tasktrec-app

-Description: An online Application that manage processes and transactions involved in the monitoring and recording updates in a project.
+**Description**: An online Application that manage processes and transactions involved in the monitoring and recording updates in a project.

-Target audience: Developers, programmers, students, and anyone interested in learning and practicing coding.
+**Target audience**: Developers, programmers, students, and anyone interested in learning and practicing coding.
-Tech stack: Full stack application.
+**Tech stack**: Full stack application.

 ## About